Appeals to the Workers’ Compensation Appeal Tribunal (WCAT)

 Option 1: Read and Review

-"Read and Review" is a written appeal process.
-In this type of appeal, the WCAT panel will read your file and make a decision on your appeal without holding a formal hearing.
+“Read and Review” is a written appeal process.
+In this type of appeal, the WCAT panel will read your file and review any arguments and evidence that you provide.
+It will then make a decision on your appeal without a formal hearing.

-If your appeal proceeds this way, WCAT will send you a letter telling you when the deadline is for sending any new evidence or written submissions.
-In most cases you will get 21 days from when WorkSafeBC has notified WCAT that you were sent disclosure of your file.
+If your appeal proceeds this way, the WCAT will send you a letter telling you when the deadline is for sending your arguments for why the appeal should be allowed and any new evidence.
+In most cases you will get 21 days from when WorkSafeBC has notified the WCAT that you were sent disclosure of your file.
 If you need more time, you can ask for it.
-WCAT will allow up to 45 days of extra time to send in more information.
+The WCAT may allow up to 45 days of extra time to send in more arguments and evidence.

-If your employer participates in your appeal, WCAT will send your employer a copy of your written submission and new evidence and invite your employer to respond to your submission and send in more information.
-If your employer sends a response WCAT will send you a copy.
-WCAT will then give you 14 days to comment on your employer’s submission and evidence.
+If your employer participates in your appeal, the WCAT will send your employer a copy of your written submission along with any new evidence and will invite your employer to respond.
+If your employer responds, the WCAT will send you a copy and will give you 14 days to comment on your employer’s submissions and evidence.

 Option 2: Oral Hearing

 The second type of appeal is an oral hearing, which is an opportunity for you and your employer to present evidence in person.
 You can request an oral hearing on your Notice of Appeal form.
 If you request an oral hearing you will need to explain on the Notice of Appeal form why you think an oral hearing is necessary.
-If WCAT grants your request, it will schedule an oral hearing.
+If the WCAT grants your request, it will schedule an oral hearing.
+You can request for your oral hearing to be conducted by videoconference or in person.
+The WCAT conducts oral hearings in various cities around B.C.
+Choose the location that is closest to you from the list of places on the Notice of Appeal form.

-At the oral hearing you will be able to tell the WCAT panel your side of the story.
+At the oral hearing you will be able to tell the WCAT panel your story.
 You will also be able to explain to the WCAT panel why you think the decision should be changed.
 If you choose, you can also give the WCAT panel a letter at the hearing that summarizes your case.
+Please note: you must send in any new written evidence, such as a new medical report, 21 days before the date of the oral hearing.
+If you cannot meet this deadline, you should contact the WCAT immediately.

-Tell WCAT if you need an interpreter at an oral hearing and they will arrange and pay for an interpreter to be present.
-You must use the interpreter supplied by WCAT, you cannot rely on friends or family members to translate for you.
+If you are not fluent in English, tell the WCAT you need an interpreter at the oral hearing.
+The WCAT will arrange and pay for an interpreter to be present.
+Please note: you cannot rely on friends or family members to translate for you, and you must use an interpreter supplied by the WCAT.

 What if I’ve incurred expenses related to the appeal?

-You should make any request for reimbursement in your submission to WCAT.
-If you have to travel over 20 km to a hearing, WCAT will usually order reimbursement of your reasonable travel expenses if you are successful on the appeal.
-However, this is generally limited to the portion of travel within British Columbia, unless WCAT required you to attend in person.
-On application, WCAT may permit parties or witnesses to attend by teleconference if attending in person is not practical.
+You should make any request for reimbursement in your submission to the WCAT.
+If you miss work to attend the oral hearing, or if you have to travel over 20 km to a hearing, the WCAT will usually order reimbursement of your lost wages or reasonable travel expenses if you are successful with the appeal.
+Please note that reimbursement is generally limited to the portion of travel within British Columbia, unless the WCAT required you to attend in person.
+On application, the WCAT may permit parties or witnesses to attend by videoconference if attending in person is not practical.

 You may also incur expenses in order to bring expert evidence or a layperson’s evidence to a hearing.
 For example, if you bring a layperson as a witness to a hearing, that witness may have travel expenses.
 You might get a doctor’s report to support your case, and the doctor may charge you a fee.
-WCAT will usually order reimbursement regardless of the outcome of the appeal so long as the evidence helped WCAT consider the appeal and you were reasonable in seeking such evidence.
+The WCAT will usually order reimbursement regardless of the outcome of the appeal so long as the evidence helped the panel consider the appeal and you were reasonable in seeking such evidence.
 However, such reimbursement has limits.
-Travel must be done in the most economical way possible, and doctor’s fees should generally not exceed the BC Medical Association Guidelines.
-While exceptions can be made, you risk receiving only partial reimbursement.
+Travel must be done in the most economical way possible, and doctor’s fees should generally not exceed the British Columbia Medical Association (BCMA) Guidelines.
+While exceptions can be made, you risk receiving only reimbursement to the limit set out in the BCMA Guidelines.

 How long will it take to make the decision?

-By law, WCAT must make a decision on your appeal within 180 days after WorkSafeBC has provided you with disclosure.
-In complex cases, the WCAT panel can ask the WCAT Chair for more time to complete its decision.
+By law, the WCAT must make a decision on your appeal within 180 days after WorkSafeBC has provided you with disclosure.
+In complex cases, the panel deciding the appeal can ask the WCAT Chair for more time to complete its decision.

 What happens after the decision is made?